eavdmeer/noarch-sqlite3/README.md

           err => console.log(err));
         )

-  > Currently, queries are passed as a command line argument to `sqlite3` directly.
-Typically, there is a size limit for command line arguments.
-On MacOS, it appears to be around 1000000 characters, but it may be significantly less on your operating system!

   If you want to pass plain queries without placeholders, you can pass them as strings or even mix both forms;